YDJ-FE/ts-react-vite_or_webpack/README.md

 -   async to load component by `react-loadable`
 -   create component folder by `customaddcomponents` which is added to npm script `npm run add`
 -   use husky{pre-commit/commit-msg} hooks
+-   use [webpack dll](https://webpack.js.org/plugins/dll-plugin/) when you are running in production mode

 ## TODO